 The following protection measures shall be implemented to minimize or eliminate potential effects, or to comply with the LRMP, laws, regulations, and policy.
 Compliance with the Clean Water Act will be demonstrated through the implementation of best management practices (BMPs) certified by the state, and then monitoring to determine if the actions have met the appropriate Central Valley Regional Water Control Board standards.

-Final Conservation Measures from USFWS consultation for federally protected species are still pending and are expected by November 11, 2022.
+Conservation Measures and Terms and Conditions from the USFWS Biological Opinion (USDI 2022) for federally protected species are incorporated herein.

 Table B.1.
 Project Design Criteria